14 Types of Wood Fences for Great Privacy & Curb Appeal

 Out of all the styles, this one is the simplest and cheapest.
 You can make these types of wood fences yourself by putting the wood panels alongside without any gap between them.
 To discontinue the monotony, the top of the panels have a curved design that resembles the folded ear of a dog.

 This type of fence gives your family full privacy.
 It makes sure that your pets remain inside, noises are kept outside, winds don't cause any disturbance, and no wandering eyes can invade your privacy.
+These fences are a classic option to block a neighbor's view into your private area.

 Wood Lattice Fence